CloudFueled/aks-workshop/src/2.09 - CRD/Exercise/README.md

 ## 🧭 Step-by-step: installing an CRD

-1. Install the Gateway API CRDs into your cluster
+1. Install the Gateway API CRDs into your cluster (check the resources section for the latest version):

 2. Wait a few seconds, then list the installed CRDs